per2jensen/dar-backup/README.md

   The script has a few options to modify it's behavior:

-## --dry-run

-  Run 'dar' in dry run mode, to see what would have been backed up.

 ##  --backupdef definition

   Run only a single backup definition, instead of all definitions kept in the backups.d directory